New to the group or new to walking? Some hot tips to help you join us.

 Does it cost anything to walk with us?

 It’s free to attend any of our walks.
-Once you have enjoyed three walks with us we ask that you join the group as a member of the Ramblers, for more information about joining please check out the becoming a member page
+Once you have enjoyed three walks with us we ask that you join the group as a member of the Ramblers, for more information about joining please check out the become a member page